chasinandrew/cloud-run-reference-architecture/README.md

 # Cloud Run Deployment Pattern with Terraform Cloud & GitHub Actions
 This Cloud Run Deployment Pattern is designed for large enterprises with strict regulations and governance.
 It demonstrates how to deploy Terraform for infrastructure and maintain a separate workflow for application code.
 These pipelines are separate because application code will likely have a higher velocity of change than infrastructure.
 This separation also helps limit the potential impact of failures in CI/CD pipelines.

+**The following information is specific to the Terraform workflow, please see towards the bottom for information specific to the application code workflow.
+The IaC should be executed first, hence the ordering.**

 The actions that this repository will execute are: